Disco Duck: Response and impact

-"Disco Duck" made an appearance in the film Saturday Night Fever, in a dance club scene in which a group of senior citizens were learning to dance disco-style.
+"Disco Duck" made an appearance in the film Saturday Night Fever, in a dance club scene in which a group of students were learning to dance disco-style.
 It was also featured in a deleted scene added to the PG-rated version.
 As it stands, Dees could have made an even more substantial amount of money from the song.
 According to Dees, his manager at the time made the extremely unwise decision to deny use of the song on the film's soundtrack album because of fears that it would compete with sales of Dees's own record.
-The Saturday Night Fever soundtrack has now currently sold 40 million copies worldwide, and is the second best-selling soundtrack of all time.
+The Saturday Night Fever soundtrack has sold over 40 million copies worldwide, and is the second best-selling soundtrack of all time.

 Irwin the Disco Duck, also called Irwin the Dynamic Duck, a fictional character who was featured on a series of children's records from Peter Pan Records, was inspired by this record.